-In connection with the final disposition of this investigation, the statute authorizes issuance of, inter alia, (1) an exclusion order that could result in the exclusion of the subject articles from entry into the United States; and/or (2) a cease and desist order that could result in the respondent being required to cease and desist from engaging in unfair acts in the importation and sale of such articles.
+In connection with the final disposition of this investigation, the statute authorizes issuance of, inter alia, (1) an exclusion order that could result in the exclusion of the subject articles from entry into the United States; and/or (2) cease and desist orders that could result in the respondents being required to cease and desist from engaging in unfair acts in the importation and sale of such articles.
 Accordingly, the Commission is interested in receiving written submissions that address the form of remedy, if any, that should be ordered.
 If a party seeks exclusion of an article from entry into the United States for purposes other than entry for consumption, the party should so indicate and provide information establishing that activities involving other types of entry either are adversely affecting it or likely to do so.
 For background, see Certain Devices for Connecting Computers via Telephone Lines, Inv.
 No. 337-TA-360, USITC Pub.
 No. 2843, Comm'n Op. at 7-10 (Dec.
 1994).

 The statute requires the Commission to consider the effects of that remedy upon the public interest.
-The public interest factors the Commission will consider include the effect that an exclusion order and a cease and desist order would have on: (1) the public health and welfare, (2) competitive conditions in the U.S. economy, (3) U.S. production of articles that are like or directly competitive with those that are subject to investigation, and (4) U.S. consumers.
+The public interest factors the Commission will consider include the effect that an exclusion order and cease and desist orders would have on: (1) the public health and welfare, (2) competitive conditions in the U.S. economy, (3) U.S. production of articles that are like or directly competitive with those that are subject to investigation, and (4) U.S. consumers.
 The Commission is therefore interested in receiving written submissions that address the aforementioned public interest factors in the context of this investigation.

-If the Commission orders some form of remedy, the U.S. Trade Representative, as delegated by the President, has 60 days to approve, disapprove, or take no action on the Commission's determination.
+If the Commission orders some form of remedy, the U.S. Trade Representative, as delegated by the President, has 60 days to approve, disapprove, or take no action on the

+Commission's determination.
 See Presidential Memorandum of July 21, 2005, 70 FR 43251 (July 26, 2005).
 During this period, the subject articles would be entitled to enter the United States under bond, in an amount determined by the Commission and prescribed by the Secretary of the Treasury.
 The Commission is therefore interested in receiving submissions concerning the amount of the bond that should be imposed if a remedy is ordered.

-WRITTEN SUBMISSIONS: Parties to the investigation, interested government agencies, and any other interested parties are encouraged to file written submissions on the issues of remedy, the public interest, and bonding.
+WRITTEN SUBMISSIONS: The parties to the investigation are requested to file written submissions on the issues identified in this notice.
+Parties to the investigation, interested government agencies, and any other interested parties are encouraged to file written submissions on the issues of remedy, the public interest, and bonding.
+Such submissions should address the recommended determination by the ALJ on remedy and bonding.

-In its initial submission, Complainant is also requested to identify the remedy sought and Complainant and OUII are requested to submit proposed remedial orders for the Commission's consideration.
-Complainant is further requested to provide the HTSUS subheadings under which the accused products are imported, and to supply the identification information for all known importers of the products at issue in this investigation.
-The initial written submissions and proposed remedial orders must be filed no later than close of business on November 3, 2022.
-Reply submissions must be filed no later than the close of business on November 10, 2022.
-No further submissions on these issues will be permitted unless otherwise ordered by the Commission.
+In their initial submission, Complainants are also requested to identify the remedy sought and to submit proposed remedial orders for the Commission's consideration.
+Complainants are further requested to state the dates that the Asserted Patents expire, to provide the HTSUS subheadings under which the accused products are imported, and to supply the identification information for all known importers of the products at issue in this investigation.
+All initial written submissions, from the parties and/or third parties/interested government agencies, and proposed remedial orders from the parties must be filed no later than close of business on June 5, 2025.
+All reply submissions must be filed no later than the close of business on June 12, 2025.
+Opening submissions from the parties are limited to 40 pages.
+Reply submissions from the parties are limited to 30 pages.
+All submissions from third parties and/or interested government agencies are limited to 10 pages.
+No further submissions on any of these issues will be permitted unless otherwise ordered by the Commission.